xiandong79/xiandong79.github.io/README.md

 This are two [tutorial-1](https://segmentfault.com/a/1190000002793897) [tutorial-2](http://blog.jobbole.com/58978/) on how to use **code Autocompletion in Vim** by [YouCompleteMe](http://valloric.github.io/YouCompleteMe/) and [VundleVim](https://github.com/VundleVim/Vundle.vim). **Simple and Powerful**.

+This is [a tutorial](https://segmentfault.com/a/1190000003962806) on how to build Vim into a powerful IDE.

 Timestamp: 23 April, 2017